 The Oleifici , under the leadership of the President, Biagio Mataluni, manage therefore to bring the historic brand back to Italy after 24 years.
 Meanwhile, from 2006 onwards, the company - later renamed Olio Dante S.p.A. - had also bought up several other historic brands, including Topazio, OiO, Lupi and Olita.

 The ISMEA (a public financial body linked to the Ministry of Agricultural, Food and Forestry Policies) participates in Olio Dante S.p.A.’s capital in order to strengthen the presence of its brands across national borders.

 The management company Oxy Capital, together with the finance contributed by illimity Bank, starts the implementation of a business development plan, focused on increasing the saturation of production facilities as well as internationalising.
 Mataluni family and Ismea remain in the shareholding structure.

 The Company boasts a modern production plant, spread across a surface area of 50,000m², with a mill (250,000kg of olives/day), 2 refineries (olive and seed, 250,000kg/day), 20 bottling lines (1,000,000l/day) and a high-level quality control laboratory.
-It is one of the main producers of edible oils on the international scene, along with the most important historic Italian labels, also producing private-label products through a joint venture with the Portuguese oil-producing multinational, Sovena.
+It is one of the main producers of edible oils on the international scene, along with the most important historic Italian labels, also producing private-label products for selected Italian and foreign large-scale retail companies.